 The American Osteopathic Board of Preventive Medicine administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Public Health/Community Medicine.

-1. In order to take the Public Health/Community Medicine Certification Exam, applicants must have completed one year of training in Public Health/Community Medicine and have earned a Masters in Public Health or equivalent degree.
+1. In order to take the Public Health/Community Medicine Certification Exam, applicants must have completed an internship year or transitional year or one year of training in Public Health/Community Medicine and have earned a Master in Public Health or equivalent degree.

 2. The Public Health/Community Medicine Written Exam is offered one weekend every spring.
 The application period opens in fall and applications are due Dec.
 1.